 Applications for our 2022/23 round of fellowships are now closed.
 The 2023/24 round will open for applications in July 2022.

 A fellowship means you can take time out of your substantive job role or training programme to complete a research project and develop your research skills.

-Our fellowships are for you to collect sufficient pilot data to make you a strong PhD candidate, or for you to undertake further research and develop a proposals for an NIHR-supported clinical lecturer/senior lecturer post or similar award.
+Our fellowships are for you to collect sufficient pilot data to make you a strong PhD candidate, or for you to undertake further research and develop a proposal for an NIHR-supported clinical lecturer/senior lecturer post or similar award.

 Our fellowships provide the funding for your salary and related research expenses.
-Your substantive position will need to be backfilled, or if you’re a doctor, you’ll need to arrange to be out-of-programme.
+Your substantive position will need to be back-filled, or if you’re a doctor, you’ll need to arrange to be out-of-programme.

 We offer two types of fellowship:

 - Pre-Doctoral Research Fellowships

 These fellowships are for people who haven’t completed a PhD.
 You can apply if you’re a medic or healthcare professional outside of medicine (for example, a nurse, midwife, allied health professional, pharmacist, research practitioner, psychologist or health scientist).